 - Filing status checkboxes; name, address, and SSN for taxpayer and spouse, if applicable; standard deduction checkboxes; and dependent information all remain on the front of the form.

 - The health insurance coverage checkbox is eliminated.

-- Foreign address information is moved from Schedule 6 to this section.
+- Foreign address information is included in this section.